Pinzauti/Pinzauti/README.md

 I completed my undergraduate studies in physics and I did an internship as a software engineer at Amazon.

-Currently I'm at CERN to work on my master's thesis.
+Currently I'm at CERN working on my master's thesis.
 <br/>
 <br/>